Il contenuto di questa pagina richiede una nuova versione di Adobe Flash Player.

 Creole cuisine and dishes

-"The cuisine of a people is the only exact testimony of its civilization" ... through the kitchen island of Guadeloupe retrace the history of colonialism, the meeting of different peoples and cultures.
-Spices from India, the strength of flavors from Africa, the French sophistication and traditions amerinde were able to create an original and colorful cuisine of the strong themes, based on substantial dishes, usually consisting of one very rich and abundant , meat or fish accompanied by vegetables and rice.
-Chicken, pork and goat meat are the most 'consumed, even if the fish is the basis of the local cuisine you can taste excellent slices of tuna, or to daurades thazard, and yet vivaneaux, octopus, Lambi, seafood, shrimp, lobsters and crab.
+"The cuisine of a people is the exact testimony of its civilization" ... through Guadeloupe's cuisine traditions you can retrace the history of its colonisation and the union of its different peoples and cultures.
+In the cuisine you will encounter spices from India, a strength of flavours from Africa, a French sophistication and some Amerindian traditions.
+Its origins have given rise to an original and colourful cuisine, with strong dishes, based on substantial ingredients, usually consisting of one very rich and abundant serving of meat or fish and accompanied by vegetables and rice.
+Chicken, pork and goat are the most common among meat dishes.
+Fish is the bases of many of its plates, where you will come across tuna steaks, bream, wahoo, snapper, octopus, conch and other shell foods including shrimp, lobster and crab.

-Cooked in various ways or simply grilled and accompanied with a sauce (sauce chien, vanilla sauce, pepper sauce and white rice ...), contour of fresh vegetables and gratin.
-Traveling in Guadeloupe find some 'everywhere vendors of "bokit" (a kind of bread served with fried chicken, ham, etc..)
-Sellers cones peanuts, home-made sorbets, accras cod ...
+Cooked in various ways or simply grilled and normally served with a sauce, (Sauce chien, vanilla sauce, pepper sauce etc.) served with rice, fresh vegetables and gratin.
+Whilst travelling through Guadeloupe you'll easily come across "bokit" stands, (A kind of sandwich in a dumpling filled with fried chicken, ham, vegetables etc.) They also normally sell roasted peanuts, home-made sorbets, cod accras/fritters.

 Culinary dictionary